Sara works at My Indie Life Blog where she helps makers and creatives turn their hobby into business.

 One of the keys to my success has been my willingness to learn.

-In your business you will wear every hat.
-One day you are the creator, the next day you are the customer service rep, the accountant and so on.
-All of these tasks are skill you will need to be open to learning and improving on.
+In your business, you will wear every hat.
+One day, you are the creator; the next day, you are the customer service rep, the accountant, and so on.
+All of these tasks are skills you will need to be open to learning and improving on.

-There is no manual, or course out there that that can mould you into the perfect business owner.
+There is no manual or course out there that can mould you into the perfect business owner.
 You have to work at it.